shaoshing/tower/README.md

 # Tower

-Tower makes your web development with Golang much more dynamic by monitoring your project file's changes and re-run your app - yes, no more stopping and running manually!
-It will also show any compile error, panic and runtime error through a clean html page (see the demo below).
+Tower makes your Go web development much more dynamic by monitoring file's changes in your project and then re-run your app to apply those changes – yeah, no more stopping and running manually!
+It will also show compiler error, panic and runtime error through a clean page (see the demo below).

 [![Build Status](https://travis-ci.org/shaoshing/tower.png?branch=master)](https://travis-ci.org/shaoshing/tower)